 The process of allocating places will begin after the closing date for applications on Saturday 15th January 2022.

 A child’s attendance at the Nursery guarantees a place in Reception at OASP, but you must apply for a Reception place via Croydon Council e-admissions.

-a) Looked after children and all previously looked after children
+1. Children in public care (looked after children and previously looked after children)